 I almost never buy a Frommer’s or similar guide for travel.
+Exception: The Lonely Planet Guide for Cuba.
 I can find everything I want online, and it will be more current.
 Despite the fact that I use a GPS for road travel, an old-fashioned road map is still invaluable.
 Amazon and your local bookstores are generally the best place to obtain these.
-National Geographic’s maps are probably the best.
+National Geographic’s maps are probably the best topographical/hiker’s maps.

 Reservations: I make flight and hotel reservations only after I have my tentative shot lists and worked out a rough daily itinerary.
 I spend little time in my room, so as long as there’s a bed, shower, TV and wifi, I’m happy.
 I manage reservations with the Hotels.com and Priceline apps on the road.

-I prefer to carry two camera bags on a trip: a camera backpack (a Lowepro Pro-Runner 350AW, no longer made) and a Vanguard Uprise II 33 messenger bag.
-I put all of my camera equipment and laptop in the Lowepro and use the messenger bag as a man-purse to carry my cell phone, iPad, keys and other essentials.
+I prefer to carry two camera bags on a trip: a camera backpack (a Lowepro Pro-Runner 350AW, no longer made) and a Vanguard Uprise II 33 messenger bag or Vanguard Havana messenger.
+I put all of my camera equipment and 13″ laptop in the backpack and use the messenger bag as a man-purse to carry my cell phone, iPad, keys and other essentials.
 When I get to my destination I carry whatever bag suits my purpose.
 I also sometimes wear a photo-vest in the field.
-Yes, they are cheesy clichés, but sometimes a vest is all I need at a location and I’m not carrying around unneeded equipment.
+Yes, vests are cheesy clichés, but sometimes a vest is all I need at a location and I’m not carrying around unneeded equipment.

 If you’re flying, the particular aircraft that you’re scheduled to take can have an impact on your equipment planning, particularly if your last leg is on a small, puddle-jumper with limited storage in the cabin.
 I recommend Seat Guru for aircraft information, such as the size of the overhead bins.
 You may not get exact dimensions, but you can get an idea about whether you can count on getting your camera backpack/roller into the cabin.
 So far, I’ve been lucky, but I’ve had some close calls.